shrubbroom/macpm/README.md

 forked form https://github.com/tlkh/asitop
 1. fixed the problem that "E-CPU Usage" and "P-CPU Usage" always 100%
 2. add "Disk IO" and "Network IO" info
+3. adjust the hard coded max power in CPU/GPU/ANE
+4. change the way to call powermetrics, no temp files in /tmp

 A Python-based `nvtop`-inspired command line tool for Apple Silicon (aka M1) Macs.